Mississippi homecoming queen boots game-winning extra point

 - Obama issues scathing critique of Trump, 'politics of fear'

-Primarily a soccer player, Foster’s been kicking with the football varsity since she was a sophomore.
+Primarily a soccer player, Foster has been kicking with the football varsity since she was a sophomore.
 She’s been a member of the homecoming court for four years.

-She put her crown back on after the game, posing for photos in football uniform and tiara.
+She put her crown back on after the game, posing for photos in her football uniform and tiara.

-Note: This story has been corrected to show that Foster kicked a game-winning extra point, not field goal.
+Asked whether she was more nervous before the homecoming queen announcement or before her kick, she told The Mississippi Press , “I was pretty sure I wasn’t going to be homecoming queen, but I was pretty sure I was going to make that kick.”